Code-Institute-Submissions/African-Explorers/README.md

 * To be able to see testimonals from previous customers.
 * To be able to see images (proof) of what can be seen on the tours.
 * To have an update of recent wildife sigthings.
+* To have social media links to see further images and ratings.

+### **User Stories**

+* As a user I want to be able to access the site either at home on a desktop or on the go with mobile/tablet.
+* As a user I want to be able to leave the site with a solid understanding of African Explorers and what they provide.
+* As a user I want to be able to